Six years ago, we signed up to lead a project that will transform

 We broke ground on this one-of-a-kind project in September 2019.

 Construction is moving fast on the building.
-After the building
+Solar panels have

 Click on the photos below to see the

 After the groundbreaking in September 2019, there were many